 LEFT: One of the original Torreya taxifolia specimens planted at the Biltmore Gardens in 1939.

 Alas, after this photo was taken in 2002, hurricane winds downed the tall pines overtopping the ancient torreyas, and staff tidied up the grounds by clipping off the basal sprouts, poisoning the new flush of weeds and poison ivy around the trunks, and establishing a mowed lawn between the several specimens on the uphill side of the sidewalk.
 Visit photo-essays of Biltmore Torreyas in 2002 and Biltmore Torreyas in 2006.

 BASAL SPROUTING IN CALIFORNIA TORREYA

-ABOVE: This California Torreya specimen growing wild in a shady, north-facing ravine in the coastal mountains of Napa Valley surely surpasses Eastern Hemlock in having an ability to maintain longevity of horizontally growing main stems that then sprout vertical stems all in quest of a shaft of sunlight.
+ABOVE: Unlike Hemlock, this California Torreya specimen growing wild in a shady, north-facing ravine in the coastal mountains of Napa Valley demonstrates an ability to maintain longevity of a generational sequence of horizontally growing main stems that then sprout vertical stems all in quest of a shaft of sunlight.
 The horizontal stem pictured above left is shown at right accompanied at its base by a generational series of living sprouts.
 Note in the photo at left a living redwood at back left corner and a redwood stump at center.